 What are your rates?

 We operate on a per-night basis.
-Daycare rates are applied for half days of care.
-You can view a complete list of our rates and more detailed information on our Rate page.
+You can view a complete list of our rates and more detailed information on our Rates pages.

 What are your hours for drop-off and pick-up?